 Swap out regular table salt for Lite Salt™.
 Lite Salt™ taste just like regular table salt but is a blend of table salt and potassium.

-is another green superfood that is high in potassium.
-Broccoli contains 630 grams of potassium per 200 gram it’s also high in vitamin C with same serve giving you nearly 300% of your daily requirement.
-Along with fibre and only 70 calories, broccoli is a must for every ketogenic diet.
+Another green superfood that is high in potassium.
+Broccoli contains 630 mg of potassium per 200 gram it’s also high in vitamin C, with the same serving giving you nearly 300% of your daily requirement.
+Along with fiber, and it’s only 70 calories, broccoli is a must for every ketogenic diet.

 We love avocado, it ticks so many ketogenic diet boxes.
-Avocado not only contains 485 mg of potassium, it’s high in nutritious fat that will fuel for your for hours on end.
+Avocado not only contains 485 mg of potassium, it is also high in nutritious fat that will fuel for your for hours on end.

-Mmm mmm, mushrooms cooked in olive oil, salt and garlic.
+Mmm mmm, mushrooms cooked in olive oil, salt, and garlic.
 Mushrooms contain 740 mg of potassium per 200gram.
-They’re delicious, served them with steak and a side of broccoli and you’ve got a plate load of potassium-rich foods.
+They’re delicious, served them with a steak and a side of broccoli and you’ve got a plate load of potassium-rich foods.

 Who doesn’t love a good steak?
 Beef is loaded with potassium at 635mg per 200gram steak (but who only eats 200gram steaks? not me) and if you season your steak with lite salt (see below) you can increase that potassium even more so.